Five Questions to Ask About The Financial Reports

 • Large variances in actuals to budgets – particularly year-to-date actuals and year-to-date budgets.
 This could come down to “timing errors” – a phrase that I have come to loathe – or it could indicate cost blow-outs and income deficits.
 Find out the reason for the variance ASAP.
 A good process to implement is to have the finance officer / bookkeeper / treasurer to prepare notes to the financial statements that addresses variances beyond x% of budget (e.g. 10% or 20% over or under budget).

 • Anything I don’t understand.
 After time you will begin to understand the relationship between the numbers and the business operations.
-So some of the ‘weirdness’ in the financial reports can easily be explained away and are not an issue.
+So some of the ‘weirdness’ in the financial reports can easily be explained and aren’t an issue.
 Until you get familiar with these nuances – and always forever more – if there is something that does not make sense to you in the financial statements question it!
 Make sure you get the assurance you’re seeking from someone credible who knows the answer to your question.

 • Statutory obligations not being paid.
 Tax and superannuation are the obvious ones for most businesses.
 Be very worried if it appears that these are not being paid.
 Ask for verifying documentation if you are in any doubt.